5 Fundamental Questions (and Answers) Regarding Hotel TV Systems

 Hotel TV System Wiring

 There are several important details to understand regarding the wiring and installation of Hotel TV Systems.
-The type and configuration of your hotel tv system wiring will determine what television system type you can take advantage of and the type of HDTV you should purchase.
+The type and configuration of your hospitality tv system wiring will determine what television system type you can take advantage of and the type of HDTV you should purchase.

 - What type of wiring does your hotel property have: